What are Responsive Forms?

 - Share your form with its QR code, found on your form's "Share" page.

 If needed, you can disable the responsive adjustments by going to your form's "Form Editor -> Style" page and then to the "Advanced" section.
 Then, use the "Mobile responsive" setting.

 Embedding Responsive Forms

 Forms embedded with the embed code are also responsive.
 For example, if you embed your form into a small container on your web page.
 But also note that responsiveness for your embedded form depends on the responsiveness of the page you've embedded it into.

 If you're an advanced user with CSS knowledge, you can directly edit the CSS for your form by going to your form's "Form Editor -> Style" page and then to the "Advanced" section.
 You can add additional CSS media queries to target specific mobile device sizes.

-Note: Formsite cannot provide support assistance for advanced editing and cannot guarantee custom CSS will work as expected in all cases.
+Note: Formsite cannot provide extra support assistance for advanced editing and cannot guarantee custom CSS will work as expected in all cases.
 You're responsible for testing your custom CSS in a variety of different browsers and situations.